DesignOpticsFast/phoenix/README.md

-# phoenix
-Qt GUI/IDE on Bedrock.
-Proof-of-concept of AI-native optical design UX.
+# Phoenix — GUI/IDE on Bedrock (PoC)

+**Phoenix** is a Qt-based GUI that orchestrates Bedrock primitives: visualization, tolerancing, reporting, and AI-assisted workflows.

+> Phoenix is a proof-of-concept UX.
+Bedrock is the foundation.